-Stay away from outside walls and ceiling.
-Try to maintain a distance of at least six feet between yourself and people who are not part of your household.
+The safest place to be during a radiation emergency is a centrally located room or basement.
+This area should have as few windows as possible, and the farther away from the windows, the better.
+It is recommended to stay away from outside walls and ceiling, and maintain a distance of at least six feet between yourself and people who are not part of your household.
 If possible, wear a mask if you are sheltering with people who are not part of your household.

 Children under the age of two, people who have trouble breathing, and those who cannot remove masks on their own should not wear them.
-Antarctica could be the safest place to go in the event of a nuclear war because the Antarctic Treaty banned all nuclear weapons detonation there.
-It is also far from any important goal.
-Although it's a good place to avoid bombs, it's a terrible place to live.
+Antarctica could be the safest place to go in the event of a nuclear war due to the Antarctic Treaty banning all nuclear weapons detonation there.
+It is also far from any important goal, but it is a terrible place to live.
 You may need to pack enough supplies if you go there.

+London is the most obvious safe place from an immediate nuclear attack due to its distance from potential targets.
+The best nuclear rain shelters are buildings built of thick brick or concrete that have basements or living areas without windows.
 The poorest shelters during nuclear war are houses or buildings without basements, buildings with many windows, and buildings made of lightweight materials.
-During a talk on how to survive nuclear attacks, Irwin Redlener, a U.S. disaster preparedness specialist, shared that safe basements or higher apartment floors are the safest options.
-You have to get out of there.
+During a talk on how to survive nuclear attacks, Irwin Redlener, a U.

+In addition, the power of a nuclear weapon is not infinite, but is limited to the explosive performance of the device.
 But what would happen if there was a nuclear war today?
 We thought there was a way to find out: by modeling a contemporary, simultaneous and multilateral nuclear apocalypse, observing the safe places that emerge, and considering their meaning.
 Among some of the most commonly attested targets for possible nuclear attacks are large urban centers.
 This is a nuclear target map showing the potential side effects of a large-scale nuclear exchange.

-It can be assumed that most high-priority targets near urban centers will be completely decimated in the event of a nuclear attack. .
+It can be assumed that most high-priority targets near urban centers will be completely decimated in the event of a nuclear attack.